cjustinas/BSW-Data-Course/chapter3.md

 xp: 100
 skills: 2
 ```
 Your manager is convinced there is positive correlation between a customer's age and their lifetime value.
 This means that the indipendent variable of age influences the dependent variable of profit.
 In other words, the older the cusotmer, the more profit the bank receives from doing business with them.
-This could happen for a viarety of reasons and your task is to explore the hypothesis further.
+This could happen for a viarety of reasons.
+Your task is to explore the manager's hypothesis further.

 We will use the `corr()` pandas function to see if your manager is right.